-How to analyse time complexity: Count your steps
+How to analyze time complexity: Count your steps

 Time complexity estimates the time to run an algorithm.
 It's calculated by counting elementary operations.